Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Simulation Studies

 Before presenting the main results, we note that in the current settings, all base single-site CATE estimation methods (R-learner, X-learner, and causal forest) perform reasonably well and yield similar final multisite CATE estimates.
 Therefore, we report the results based on the R-learner in the main text, with additional results for the X-learner and causal forest provided in Appendix~\ref{append:add:sim}.

 We first examine the performance of different CATE estimators on each individual source site.
 Figure~\ref{fig:sim:varytarget} presents the regret averaged across simulations for each method under both Settings~A~and~B. Our proposed minimax regret estimator (orange) demonstrates robust performance across diverse source sites, when compared to the minimax relative-risk (blue) and pooled (green) estimators.
-Specifically, it achieves lower prediction error on key ``boundary" sites (e.g., sites~2,~8,~and~9) and attains the overall lowest worst-case error across all sites.
-This aligns with its design to handle worst-case scenarios effectively.
-In contrast, the minimax relative-risk estimator, while optimized for robustness against a zero-constant baseline model, tends to be overly conservative, resulting in significantly poor performance on certain sites.
-Similarly, the pooled method lacks worst-case robustness guarantees, as it fails to account for target distributions that deviate from the pooled source distribution.
+In particular, the minimax regret estimator tends to perform especially well on the source sites (e.g., sites~2,~8,~and~9) that are most influential in the worst-case optimization problem.
+These ``boundary'' sites bind in the minimax optimization and determine the robust solution; their squared $L_2$ distance from the oracle minimax regret solution attains the worst-case value in Proposition~\ref{lemma:euqival:regretOPT}.
+Because the minimax regret estimator is designed to control the maximum error over such sites, it can trade off some accuracy on more interior sites in order to improve worst-case robustness.
+This helps explain why some intermediate sites can occasionally have somewhat larger error under the minimax regret estimator, even though its overall worst-case performance is best.
+In contrast, the minimax relative-risk estimator is pulled toward the conservative baseline and therefore performs poorly on several sites.
+Moreover, the pooled estimator lacks worst-case robustness guarantees and can perform badly when the target distribution deviates from the pooled source distribution.

 Setting~B introduces greater heterogeneity across sites by allowing varying functional forms for the CATE, in contrast to the consistent functional forms in Setting~A. This increased heterogeneity amplifies the difficulty of learning a generalizable CATE model across diverse target distributions, resulting in higher worst-case regret for all methods.
 While the relative performance ranking remains the same as before, the pooled and relative-risk estimators show greater vulnerability to this functional heterogeneity.
 The performance of the pooled estimator, in particular, becomes worse as the single pooled model struggles to perform well when functional forms differ significantly across sites.